JackofSpades707/instant_torrent/README.md

 ## I Found a bug!
 Great!
 A problem found is a problem solved, Please open an issue and I'll address it as soon as I can :)

+## I want a feature!
+Great!
+Feel free to open an issue and I'll tag it as an enhancment :)

 ## Installation
-* pip install instanttorrent (pip3 if python2-pip is installed)
+* pip install instanttorrent (pip3 if needed, python2 is not supported)
 * Optionally install man page (instructions coming soon)

 ## Uninstall